Jorritboer/research_internship_report/report.typ

 Which is the same as in @eq:finite.
 However, because the domain is $Sigma^infinity$, we obtain different words when we take the maximal function satisfying these equations.
 Namely the finite words, in addition to the infinite ones!
 For the system in @img:nd we get the same words as before, but additionally ${a b^infinity, a c^infinity} subset.eq tr^infinity_c (x_0)$.
 Interestingly, taking the minimum morphism we again obtain just the finite words @hasuo2007generic@jacobs2004trace.

 == Coalgebraic Representation Büchi Automata <results:buchi>
-We can apply the previous framework for possibly infinite words to our initial exmample for a Büchi automaton, in @img:buchi.
+We can apply the previous framework for possibly infinite words to our initial example for a Büchi automaton, in @img:buchi.
 This would yield all infinite words through automaton: $(mono("request") dot mono("process")^infinity dot mono("return"))^omega$.
 This is not quite the desired outcome yet, because $mono("process")^infinity$ means it takes the $mono("process")$ transition zero, some finite number, or an infinite number of times.
 How do we eliminate those words that process indefinitely?
 I.e. only accept those words under the Büchi acceptance criterion of passing through an accepting state infinitely many times.

 A way of solving this is given by @urabe2016coalgebraic.
 In short, the main idea of their paper is to divide the states into accepting and non-accepting states.
 Then, applying the previous construction using the final $F$-coalgebra in *Sets* we obtain two separate commuting diagrams for these disjoint sets of states.
 And finally, using greatest and least fixed points we can precisely pick exactly the accepting words for the Büchi automaton.